HelsinkiTypeStudio/hts-x/README.md

 5. Make a **Pull request**

-X. Done!
+Done!

 Helsinki Type Studio will merge your pull request to the main repository if it is not overwriting any existing characters.

 ## add unicode character to a font with Glyphs App